-- Insurance rates: Depending on the charge, pleading guilty may drive up insurance significantly.
+- Insurance rates: Depending on the charge, pleading guilty may drive up your insurance premiums significantly.

 - Ability to drive: If you rack up enough demerit points, you may lose your ability to drive for a period of time, especially if you are a new driver.
-Failure to stop for a police officer or remain at the scene of an accident, careless driving and racing can all result in massive demerit points, but even turning violations can add up if you get enough of them.
+Failure to stop for a police officer or remain at the scene of an accident, careless driving, and street racing, can all result in massive demerit points, but even turning violations and small infractions can add up if you get enough of them.

 - Familiarity: If you go to traffic court, you will be dealing with people who do this all the time and who are familiar with every aspect of traffic law.
 You may not be able to find the right arguments to defend yourself.
 We can point out which defences will not help you, and which unexpected defences might, such as unhelpful placement of stop signs.
 We can also find any potential errors made by the police when giving out the tickets or using the equipment used to measure your speed.